Gauravbtc/poi-service-demo/README.md

 POI Service is a web application which is used to display Points of Interest (locations in a map), and then allow the creation of routes that connect all or a set of those points.

+By using this application user can register them self create there point of interest.
+User can select their favorite point of interest create routes based on it.

+The application contains various gems like geocoder for creating  Point of interest and using google direction API for generating map routes.

 ## Pre Requirements

 Ruby : 2.7.2